 Highly Engaged Teams and Low TurnoverWhen employees feel autonomous, they are more engaged in their work and less likely to leave.
 In essence, autonomy to employees is characterized by a sense of control and freedom over one’s environment.
 Autonomous employees work with a sense of purpose and motivation to achieve results.
 According to Gallup, when employees feel autonomous, they are more likely to be passionate about their work, take pride in their accomplishments, stay committed for longer tenures, and give their best effort.
 When employees feel autonomous, the team as a whole is more productive and successful.

 What are the drawbacks of giving employees autonomy?

-1. It can cause confusion and chaos if not handled correctlyGiving employees a lot of autonomy in the workplace can be a great way to reward them and give them a sense of ownership over their work.
+It Can Cause Confusion and ChaosGiving employees a lot of autonomy in the workplace can be a great way to reward them and give them a sense of ownership over their work.
 However, it can also cause confusion and chaos if not handled correctly.
 This is because employees may not understand the team’s expectations or the parameters of their job and may try to take advantage of the situation.
 This can result in mismanagement, wasted time, and lost revenue.